cpai-07/hireflow/README.md

 A complete web application with:

 - This is a React front end to a clean, responsive recruiter interface.
-- All business logic handled with a Flask REST API backend
+- All business logic handled with a Flask REST API backend.
-- Implementing JSON file storage as data layer (brief-approved)
+- Implementing JSON file storage as data layer.
-- Automatically generate emails for offers when a candidate is hired with the help of EmailJS integration.

 ---